BIDMCDigitalPsychiatry/LAMP-platform/docs/09-data_science/02-data_types/01-activity_types.md

 #### Description

-The Maze task assesses measure motor control and spatial problem solving by having participants tilt their phone to move a ball and complete a series of mazes that increase in diificulty.
+The Maze task assesses measure motor control and spatial problem solving by having participants tilt their phone to move a ball and complete a series of mazes that increase in difficulty.

 #### Settings
 NA.